5 Days In Maui

 What to Pack for Maui

-As far as packing goes, a visit to Maui mostly revolves around beaches, water sports, scenic drives, and dining.
-This means packing proper beach gear, snorkeling equipment, underwater cameras, sun protection and decent-looking summer attire.
-That said, there are a few lovely hikes in Maui, the best of which are in the Haleakala Crater (see day 3 itinerary).
-If you plan to hike in Maui, be sure to pack proper shoes, sweat repelling clothing, walking poles, etc. If you’ll just be driving to Haleakala to enjoy the views (and of course if you’ll be hiking), be aware that the weather up here is VERY cold so pack the same clothes as you would for a New York winter, taking a layering approach.
-Have a look at this page for more information and recommendations.
+There are also a few lovely hikes in Maui, the best of which are in the Haleakala Crater.
+If you plan to hike in Maui, pack proper shoes, sweat-repelling clothing, walking poles, etc. If you just drive to Haleakala to enjoy the views (and, of course, if you’ll be hiking), be aware that the weather up here is VERY cold, so pack the same clothes as you would for a New York winter, taking a layering approach.

-- See the “Maui Driving Tips” section for related tips, including car break-ins on Maui.
+- See the “Maui Driving Tips” section for related tips, including car break ins on Maui.

-- Maui beaches can be very dangerous during periods of high surf.
+- Maui beaches can be very dangerous in periods of high surf.
 Avoid swimming in the secluded spots of the north shore of West Maui (see day 5 itinerary), always listen to the lifeguards and, of course, your gut instinct.

 Day 1: The Scenic Road to Hana

 Part of a 16th-century trail that encircled the island, the Hana Highway connects Maui’s most remote settlements with the rest of the island via a twisting road that snakes its way atop stunningly beautiful sea cliffs.
-It is a slow-going 44 mile (70 km) journey, which crosses 54 one-lane bridges and passes by more waterfalls than homes.
+It is a slow-going 44-mile (70 km) journey, which crosses 54 one-lane bridges and passes by more waterfalls than homes.
 As you might imagine, this scenic drive ain’t a secret, but wisely planning your day will help you make the most of this road trip in Maui.

-Since the tropical northeast coast of Maui is often plagued by wet weather, I recommend driving to Hana on your first day (if the weather forecast looks good).
+Since the tropical northeast coast of Maui is often plagued by wet weather, I recommend driving to Hana on your first day in Maui (if the weather forecast looks good).
 That way, you’ll get it out of the way and/or have additional days to return to your favorite spots if you felt a bit rushed.
 If you won’t be overnighting in Hana and wish to avoid the crowds, I recommend getting an early start, driving straight to the furthest point you wish to get to, and slowly working your way back.

-- Do not try and see everything in one day.
-If you won’t be overnighting in Hana, pick and choose your battles and enjoy this special day.
+Do not try to see everything in one day.
+If you’re not overnighting in Hana, pick and choose your battles and enjoy this special day.
+Aim to hit the road by 7 am, if only day-tripping.
+The furthest site is the bamboo forest on the Kipahulu side of Haleakala National Park, a 2.5-hour drive from Wailuku.

 I’ll now list the major highlights on the scenic road to Hana, omitting a few places I visited on two separate occasions that really aren’t worth the time.
 I’ll start from the Kipahulu side of Haleakala National Park and work my way back to Paia.
 Keep in mind: there are only so many waterfalls you can see in one day.
 After a while, they all look the same…